Progesterone: Plants

 Progesterone has been positively identified in the plant Juglans regia, a species of walnut.
 In addition, progesterone-like steroids are found in the plant Dioscorea mexicana, part of the yam family native to Mexico.
 Dioscorea mexicana contains a steroid called diosgenin which is taken from the plant and converted into progesterone.
 Diosgenin and progesterone are also found in other Dioscorea species, as well as in other plants that are not closely related, such as fenugreek.

 Another plant that contains substances readily convertible to progesterone is Dioscorea pseudojaponica, native to Taiwan.
 Research has shown that the Taiwanese yam contains saponins—steroids that can be converted to diosgenin and thence to progesterone.

 Many other Dioscorea species of the yam family contain steroidal substances from which progesterone can be produced.
 Among the more notable of these are Dioscorea villosa and Dioscorea polygonoides.
 One study showed that the Dioscorea villosa contains 3.5% diosgenin.
 Dioscorea polygonoides has been found to contain 2.64% diosgenin, as shown by gas chromatography-mass spectrometry.
 Many of the Dioscorea species that originate from the yam family grow in countries with tropical and subtropical climates.

 Medical use

 Progesterone is used as a medication.
-It is used in combination with estrogens mainly in hormone therapy for menopausal symptoms and low sex hormone levels.
+The hormone is used in combination with estrogens mainly in hormone therapy for menopausal symptoms and low sex hormone levels.
 It may also be used alone to treat menopausal symptoms.
 Studies have shown that transdermal progesterone (skin patch) and oral micronized progesterone are effective treatments for certain symptoms of menopause such as hot flashes and night sweats, otherwise referred to as vasomotor symptoms or VMS.

-It is also used to support pregnancy and fertility and to treat gynecological disorders.
+Progesterone is also used to support pregnancy and fertility and to treat gynecological disorders.
 Progesterone has been shown to prevent miscarriage in those with vaginal bleeding early in their current pregnancy and having a previous history of miscarriage.
 Progesterone can be taken by mouth, through the vagina, and by injection into muscle or fat, among other routes.